Apply online Download brochure

 Module 2: Qualitative research: data collection and analysis

 This module introduces you to the characteristics of and approaches to designing and conducting qualitative research projects.
 A series of short videos explain the key elements of a selection of qualitative research methods.
 Each video will make references to documents for further self study.
-In the third week participants work individually on an assignment comprising the design of qualitative research, which will be discussed in the virtual class at the end of the module.
+Participants will work individually on an assignment comprising the design of qualitative research, which will be discussed in the virtual class.

 At the end of this module, you will: